ArunGovil/cmdr/README.md

 ## Contributing

-All the commands are stored inside the project in a YAML file which acts as the current database.
-A new command can be easily to the system added by altering the YAML file and sending a pull request.
+Commands are stored inside the content folder in a JSON file which acts as the current database.
+You can add new commands to the end of `content/content.json` file and submit a PR.